ahsimon/Kubernetes/microgateway-minikube-buzon/README.md

 The aim behind this project is setup and running an hypothetical Microservice  application using Kubernetes and Apigee Edge Microgateway.

-Future versions will be built using the popular service Mesh Istio - Kubernetes.
+Future versions will be built using  Istio - Kubernetes.